 If your boss decides that the whole point of passing the email torch is to have them taken care of by someone else, he or she may give you the go-ahead to leave your name off the bottom.
 However, signing off on your own doesn’t detract from your credibility—it could add to it.

 According to Jeff Hoffman, a renowned sales executive, consultant, and author, executive assistants are like “the CEO by proxy.”
-Rather than dilute the authority of any ideas or decisions expressed, he thinks words straight from the EA’s mouth as just as valuable as those from the horse’s.
+Rather than dilute the authority of any ideas or decisions expressed, he thinks words straight from the EA’s mouth are just as valuable as those from the horse’s.

 “When it comes to any other ask besides signing the contract, I don’t distinguish between the CEO and their EA due to how closely they work together.”